guyperl/bifrost-resources/hot-cold-wallet-guide/hot-cold-wallet-guide.md

 - The collateral_output_txid is the long string you saved from the `masternode outputs` command in the debug console.
 Note, this string should be entered *without quotes around it*
 - The collateral_output_index is the number from the `masternode outputs` command.
 Also without quotes.

-  *All of these pieces of information must be entered on the same line, and separated by a single space.*
+  *All of these pieces of information must be entered on the same line, and separated by a single space...just like the example line.*
 - Save and close this file, and restart your wallet.
 - Open the Masternodes tab, and you should see an entry for your new node.
 The status should say **MISSING**
 - Once your collateral transaction has received 15 confirmations, you can start your masternode